SaurabB/Image-gallery/README.md

 # Image-gallery
-This is a project that is design for a reactive Image gallery  using Bootstrap4 grid system
+This is a project for a reactive Image gallery using Bootstrap4 grid system Take a Look at the project: